v3rmine/ferrous-sysmet/README.md

 # ferrous-sysmet
-Partial rewrite of https://github.com/diamondburned/sysmet in Rust (store data in a MessagePack file, sysmet-update and sysmet-http)
+Full rewrite of https://github.com/diamondburned/sysmet in Rust (store data in a MessagePack file, sysmet-update and sysmet-http)

 **Warning** it is not compatible with the original databases

 <!--
 # Need reporting panel
 https://lib.rs/crates/tracing-honeycomb